If you need to wash and dry a pair of jeans in a hurry, you'll be awfully glad you have a

 Small centrifuges are used in scientific laboratories (for example,

 to separate blood products).
 You can find much bigger ones in

 aerospace-labs, where they're used for testing

 astronauts, pilots, and their equipment to absolute breaking point.

 Let's take a closer look!

 Photo: The medium-sized space-station centrifuge used by NASA.
 This one has a radius of 1.8m (6 ft).
-Photo by courtesy of NASA Ames Research Center and Great Images in NASA.
+Photo by courtesy of NASA Ames Research Center and Wikimedia Commons.